What is a low-carbon transition approach?

 In conclusion, the carbon indicator thus accounted for is an activity indicator that enables:

-To make decisions internally : in order to "count to act" (identify priorities, know where to act and how).
-It serves GHG emissions management and action steering.
-The carbon indicator then fits into a triple bottom line that aims to couple the organisation's economic, social and environmental performance.
+• To make internal decisions : in order to "account in order to act" (identify priorities, know where to act and how).
+It serves the management of GHG emissions and the steering of actions.
+The carbon indicator then fits into a triple bottom line which aims to couple the organisation's economic, social and environmental performance.

-To publish it externally : for reporting regulatory or voluntary reporting, as well as to testify to its actions and commitments transparently to its stakeholders.
+• To publish it externally : for regulatory or voluntary reporting reporting, as well as to demonstrate its actions and commitments transparently to its stakeholders.

-Note, carbon accounting is not a measurement but a calculation.
-It is not rigorously scientific but "science-based."
-It is an inherently uncertain assessment, but sufficient to move to action and reduce GHG emissions.
+Be careful, carbon accounting is not a measurement but a calculation.
+It is not rigorously scientific but "science-based".
+It is an assessment by nature uncertain, but sufficient to move to action and reduce GHG emissions.

 Role of low-carbon transition approaches

-Low-carbon transition approaches advance organisations in their transition journey.
-These approaches, in general, follow a structured process in several key steps, presented in a “ transition pathway » below.
+Low-carbon transition initiatives advance organisations on their transition pathway.
+These initiatives, in general, follow a structured process in several key steps, presented in a “ transition pathway » below.

-Account for ➡️ Plan and act ➡️ Assess
+Accounting for ➡️ Plan and act ➡️ Evaluate

 🔎 An overview of different transition pathways allows apprehending the different tools and methods available.